 The XBRL Standards Board has approved the promotion a number of new XBRL Formula functions to Candidate Recommendation status.
 The new functions are intended to support the planned adoption of xBRL-CSV by a number of regulators around the world.

 The XBRL Standards Board has approved publication of the Filing Indicator Taxonomy at Recommendation status.
 Filing indicators are used in filing environments to act like a signpost, allowing reports to declare which reporting tables have been completed.

 XBRL International has published a new tutorial showing how the new xBRL-CSV specification can be used to handle a variety of common reporting scenarios.
 The tutorial walks readers through the features of the specification, explaining how CSV tables can be used to efficiently represent reporting data, and is accompanied by a set of example xBRL-CSV reports.

-The XBRL Standards Board has approved the publication of a new Candidate Recommendation of the xBRL-CSV, xBRL-JSON and Open Information Model specifications.
+The XBRL Standards Board has approved a further Candidate Recommendation of the Open Information Model (OIM) suite of specifications.
+This latest release is expected to be the last prior to progressing to Proposed Recommendation status.